helenaazv/Interactive-Rating/README.md

-This is a my solution to the Interactive rating component challenge from Frontend Mentor
+This is a my solution to the Interactive rating component challenge from [Front End Mentor](https://www.frontendmentor.io/)

 ## Overview
 Users should be able to: